 - To be reinstated in The Graduate School, notify the Academic Associate Dean of the Graduate School in writing of your intention to return one month prior to the start of classes.

-For information on this, see The Graduate School policy on transfer of credits.
+For information on this, see The Graduate School Bulletin.

 No transfer credits can be applied toward the MALS degree.

 I. Inter-Institutional Registration

 Duke University has an agreement allowing students to take courses for Duke credit at the following schools:

 I. Withdrawal From a Course

 The best time to drop a class is during the semester's Drop/Add period.
 After that a student may withdraw from a course, but will still have to pay some amount of tuition.
 Withdrawal should be done only rarely and after serious discussions between teacher and student.
 Graduate School regulations specify that, in order for a master's student to avoid academic probation, at least 2/3 of the credits attempted in any given semester must be completed with a satisfactory grade (a grade higher than F, or a grade of CR for a credit/noncredit course).
 Two consecutive semesters on academic probation will normally result in the student's academic withdrawal from the university.